lunarmodules/ldoc/docs/doc.md

 (In an ideal world, we would use the word 'class' instead of 'type', but this would conflict with the LuaDoc usage.)

-A section continues until the next section is found, or end of file.
+A section continues until the next section is found, `@section end`, or end of file.

 ## Differences from LuaDoc